 Practice with a friend

-You should practise your presentation in full more than once, ideally in front of an audience.
+You should run through your presentation in full more than once, ideally in front of an audience.
 'Visit the room in advance if you can, and ask your friend to sit at the back, checking the speed and clarity of your speech,' Andrew advises.
 'Check that the visuals of your presentation are visible too.'

 This will enable you to work out whether your presentation is the right length when spoken aloud, and give you the chance to get used to expressing yourself in front of others.
 'Vary your tone and pitch,' recommends Andrew.
 'Speak normally - do not sound monotonous.'

 Andrew recommends developing a positive attitude over the days leading up to the presentation.
 This may seem obvious and easier said than done if you're shy, but pull it off and it will make a huge difference to how you perform.

 'Acknowledge your nervousness, but don't give in to negative thinking,' he adds.
 'Counteract it by telling yourself, "Yes I'm nervous, but I can do this".'

 Andrea suggests a technique for achieving a greater level of confidence.
 'Think about a time in your life when you are more confident,' she explains.
 'It could be on the dance floor in a club, in a workplace mentoring others or helping a class of small children.
 In the days approaching the presentation, imagine stepping into that version of yourself.
 Bring this to mind just before you start, along with a few calming breaths.'

 It might feel like the room is against you, but this isn't the case.
 'Don't assume your audience wants you to fail,' Andrea adds.
 'I meet students who have absolute dread when approaching presentations, yet their friends in the class are there to support them and really want them to succeed.'

 Don't rely on technology